-Since you only have a limited amount of time reserved for eating, some people may take the “Feasting” periods as an opportunity to eat more calories than they really need.
+Some people may take the “Feasting” periods as an opportunity to eat more calories than they really need.
 When you’re hungry, or you anticipate a period of fasting coming up, it can be very tempting to go hog wild at the first sight of food.
-If the fasting element IN Intermittent Fasting were to create some sort of caloric deficit, it’s very possible that the feasting period easily undo it.
+If the fasting element in Intermittent Fasting were to create some sort of caloric deficit, it’s very possible that the feasting period easily undo it.
 Let’s also remember that the foods we choose to eat can have a significant impact on our health.
-This binging strategy of the diet reminds me of the It Fits Your Macros diet, where it focuses mainly on how much calories and not the type of calories.
-Check out my rant on why calories are not created equal HERE and why we should be thinking about quality over quantity.
+This binging strategy of the diet reminds me of the It Fits Your Macros diet.
+This diet focuses mainly on how much calories and not the type of calories.
+Check out my rant on the IFYM diet here.

-Some of us may experience digestion problems with these larger portioned-sized meals that we consume within a shorter amount of time.
-Larger volumes of food translates to more time needed to digest, which causes additional stress on your GI tract, leading to indigestion and bloating.
-This can have huge implications for those with IBS, who already have a more sensitive gut, inflammation of the GI, and disturbed bowel movements, and are therefore they are more susceptible to cramping, abdominal pain and bloating.
+Some of us may experience digestion problems when they eat large amounts of food in a short amount of time.
+Larger volumes of food translates to more time needed to digest.
+This can cause additional stress on your GI tract, leading to indigestion and bloating.
+This can have huge implications for those with IBS.
+They already have a more sensitive gut, inflammation of the GI, and disturbed bowel movements.
+Therefore they are more susceptible to cramping, abdominal pain and bloating.
 Especially with IBS, you may already have difficulty obtaining all your nutritional requirements due to the uncomfortable symptoms that come along with it.
 That’s why people with digestive issues are recommended to eat at regular times, take time when eating, and not skip meals in order to have regular bowel functions.

-So I know we just mentioned one particular study that showed greater lean muscle retention with INTERMITTENT FASTING, but the reality is, the research here is mixed.
-Other studies have found no huge difference between continuous calorie restriction and fasting on parameters like weight loss, fat mass, fat-free mass, glucose homeostasis, cardioprotection, and reducing appetite.
+Other studies have found no huge difference between continuous calorie restriction and fasting.
 Many of the recent reviews have not found that one strategy is better than the other, and at the end of the day both yield short term weight loss.
 It is also difficult to compare these strategies because of the different study methodologies and study duration.
 Clearly we need more research, longer term studies and a larger sample size with a more diverse group of participants.

 6. Unclear Impact on Heart